Background pattern

 5. Storage of Ledaga

-Do not use this medication after the expiration date that appears on the tube label and on the box after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the label of the tube and on the carton after EXP.
+The expiry date is the last day of the month stated.

-Store in the refrigerator (between 2 °C and 8 °C) at all times, ensuring that the tube is in the box inside the transparent plastic bag with a closure and child-resistant.
+Store in a refrigerator (between 2°C and 8°C) at all times, ensuring the tube is in the box inside the transparent plastic bag with a child-resistant closure.

 Do not use the Ledaga tube, whether opened or unopened, if more than 60 days have passed since storage in the refrigerator.

-Ask your pharmacist how to dispose of the nitrile gloves, the plastic bag, and the medications that you no longer need.
-Medications should not be thrown down the drain or in the trash.
+Ask your pharmacist how to dispose of the nitrile gloves, plastic bag, and medicines you no longer need.
+Medicines should not be disposed of via wastewater or household waste.
 This will help protect the environment.

 Composition of Ledaga

-• The active ingredient is clormetina.
+• The active substance is clormetina.
 Each gram of gel contains 160 micrograms of clormetina.

-See the end of section 2 for more information on propilenglicol and butilhidroxitolueno.
+See the end of section 2 for more information on propylene glycol and butylhydroxytoluene.

-Each aluminum tube contains 60 grams of gel and has a white screw-top cap.
+Each aluminum tube contains 60 grams of gel and has a white screw cap.

 Helsinn Birex Pharmaceuticals Ltd.